 Follow me on social media for more recipe ideas & inspiration!

 Tequila Lime Chicken

 - 6 chicken breast halves, boneless and skinless

 - To prepare the marinade, combine the lime juice, tequila, sugar, chopped garlic, chopped cilantro, ground cumin, salt, pepper and olive oil in a zip top bag or large bowl.
 Check the notes if using pre-made margarita.

 - Season the chicken with salt and pepper to taste.
 Add the chicken to the marinade.

-- Marinate for 15 minutes or overnight in the refrigerator.
+- Marinate for 15 minutes or up to 8 hours in the refrigerator.